Top Considerations for Arranging Your Sectional Sofa

 Nothing looks better than an open and airy plan, but it is tricky to arrange furniture and divide between living/ dining and kitchen areas.
 In these instances, a sectional couch works as a visual barrier between functional spaces.

-Choosing left or right facing is the most crucial decision to make when purchasing a sectional.
-Do you require a right facing or left facing sectional?
+Choosing left or right sitting is the most crucial decision to make when purchasing a sectional.
+Do you require a right sitting or left sitting sectional?
 This choice will set the tone for the optimal placement of your sectional.

-If you are standing facing a sectional and the chaise is on the right, it is a right-hand facing chaise.
+If you are standing facing a sectional and the chaise is on the right, it is a right-side sitting chaise.
 The arm of the chaise is on the right because the sofa continues to the left.

-If you are standing facing a sectional and the chaise is on the left, it is a left-hand facing chaise.
+If you are standing facing a sectional and the chaise is on the left, it is a left-side sitting chaise.
 The arm of the chaise is on the left because the sofa continues to the right.

 When planning the placement of your sectional, think of daily use vs occasional use.
 Your room needs to feel welcoming and offer a comfortable/cozy feeling to your family.
 When you enter the room, you want to be facing the sectional; you don’t want to come into the room and see the back of it.
 Arranging it in the corner of the room facing the focal point is one of the easiest ways to place your sectional.